 ‘My Support System’

 Ed And Margy Kopec Founded Edward’s Landscaping Service Inc. In 1978, And Got Married The Following Year.
-The Couple Reflects On Their Nearly 40-Year Professional And Personal Partnership.
+The Couple Reflects On Their Over 40-Year Professional And Personal Partnership.

-This article was originally written for and featured in Garden Center Magazine.
+Read the article was originally written by Michelle Simakis for Garden Center Magazine.

 Ed & Margy Kopec